wrmacdonald/docker-kubernetes-series/README.md

 5. When you want to stop the container run `docker stop docker-demo`.

 Once the application is running locally or as a conatiner, open a browser and navigate to `localhost:8000`.
 You should see the Swagger documentation window.

+My Notes:
+Followed these instructions to move changes to my fork:
+1. Fork their repo on Github
+2. In your local, rename your origin remote to upstream

+    git remote rename origin upstream

+3. Add a new origin

+    git remote add origin git@github...my-fork

+4. Fetch & push

+    git fetch origin
+    git push origin

+5. Change to push goes to my repo

+    git push -u origin branchname